benoit-pereira-da-silva/HTTPClient/README.md

-# HTTPEngine
+# HTTPClient

-A simple HTTPEngine built on the top of Apple's Foundation
+A minimal HTTPClient built on the top of Apple's Shoulders.